Drop Impact Dynamics of Complex Fluids: A Review: Key advances in Newtonian drop impact

-In addition to spreading and receding, liquid drops impacting on hydrophobic surfaces may completely retract and bounce back off the impact surface.
-For low-viscosity and high-inertia (high $Re$ and $We$) impacts, drops have been observed to bounce almost elastically; this behavior has been successfully modeled as a simple spring-mass systems~\cite{Richard2002}.
-Recently, this model has been extended to drops of moderate viscosity fluids using a damped spring-mass equation~\cite{jha2020viscous}.
-This damped model showed that the contact time (time interval for which the drop was in contact with the substrate) increased slightly for higher viscosity fluids.
-At the same time, the coefficient of restitution (measuring how elastic the collision was) dropped to zero with increasing fluid viscosity, owing to higher viscous dissipation during contact~\cite{jha2020viscous}.
-Decreasing the contact time during impact is key for the development of water-repellent surfaces, and the use of macrostructures has been proposed for such applications~\cite{Bird2013contact}.
-For a more detailed discussion of drop impact on hydrophobic surfaces, we refer the reader to this recent review~\cite{khojasteh2016droplet}.
+In addition to receding, liquid drops impacting on hydrophobic surfaces may retract and then rebound, completely leaving the impact surface.
+For high $Re$ and $We$ impacts, drops bounce almost elastically, and have been successfully modeled as a simple spring-mass system~\cite{Quere}.
+Recently, this model was extended to additionally account for drop viscosity using a damped spring-mass equation~\cite{jha2020viscous}; this model also predicted an increase in the contact time with the substrate for more viscous fluids.
+Controlling bouncing and contact time is crucial for the development of water-repellent surfaces, and the use of micropatterns on the substrates has been proposed for such applications~\cite{Bird2013contact}.
+For a more detailed discussion of drop impact on hydrophobic surfaces, we refer the reader to this review~\cite{khojasteh2016droplet}.

-As both intrinsic fluid properties and the fluid-substrate interaction affect the impact dynamics, decoupling the two effects is essential for a better understanding of the impact process.
-To this end, experiments on small targets have proven to be an effective way to minimize substrate effects.
-Such targets are typically comparable in size to the drop diameter, but are much smaller than the maximum spread of the drop, eliminating fluid-substrate interactions during much of the spreading process.
-As gravity plays a negligible role over the impact timescale (a few milliseconds), small target studies still produce a horizontally spreading film.
-Scaling laws have been fairly successful in characterizing the spreading over time in both viscous and inertial regimes~\cite{smalltargets_newtonian}.
-Recent works have also focused on the role of different target geometries on controlling droplet spread and splash~\cite{splash_control, spherical_target}.